NoisyFlake/noisyflake/README.md

-<h2 align="center">I'm NoisyFlake, a jailbreak tweak developer</h2>
+<h2 align="center">I'm NoisyFlake, an ex jailbreak tweak developer</h2>
-<p align="center">I do frontend development as a fulltime job and develop tweaks for jailbroken iOS devices in my free-time.<br>Sometimes I also do the occasional game modding and music production.</p>
+<p align="center">I do frontend development as a fulltime job and developed several tweaks for jailbroken iOS devices.<br>Sometimes I also do the occasional game modding and music production.</p>

 ---